-Note: After selecting a restore point, you can click on Scan for affected programs to view the applications that will be deleted by the restore process.
+Note: After selecting Restore Point, it is better to click on Scan for affected programs option to view the applications which might be removed by the Restore process.

-9. You will see a pop-up indicating that System Restore is taking place on your computer.
-You will see another pop-up confirming that your system has been restored to your chosen system restore point.
+You will now see a pop-up indicating that progress of System Restore process.
+Once the Restore Process is completed, you will see a pop-up informing that your System has been restored.